kengz/openai_lab/README.md

 ---

-_An experimentation system for Reinforcement Learning using OpenAI Gym and Keras._
+_An experimentation system for Reinforcement Learning using OpenAI Gym, Tensorflow, and Keras._

 The _OpenAI Lab_ is created to do Reinforcement Learning (RL) like science - _theorize, experiment_.
 It provides an easy to use interface to [OpenAI Gym](https://gym.openai.com/) and [Keras](https://keras.io/), combined with an automated experiment and evaluation framework.